jjrussell/batsd/README-old.md

 Running locally
 ---------------

-Using Unicorn and Foreman, you can run the application directly from the `connect/tapjoyads` directory by running:
+Using Unicorn and Foreman, you can run the application directly from the repository root directory by running:

 ```
 foreman start